keystone-engine/keystone-engine.github.io/donate.md

 </center>

 <br>
-For the donation amount of $128, we can send you a Tshirt of choice with Keystone logo to show our appreciation.
+For the donation with amount of $128 or above, we can send you a Tshirt of choice with Keystone logo to show our appreciation.

 <img src="/images/keystone-tshirt-white.png" alt="White Tshirt with black logo" width="250" height="250" />
 <img src="/images/keystone-tshirt-black.png" alt="Black Tshirt with white logo" width="250"  height="250" />